Surviving Entanglement in Optic-Microwave Conversion by Electro-Optomechanical System: Analysis of entanglement

-A full equation of our conversion efficiency can be written down.
-Here, we describe the conversion efficiency at $\omega=0$ as:

-If we can control the cavity input loss rates while the other parameters are fixed, the conversion efficiency is maximized at the following values:
+If we can control the cavity input loss rates with other parameters fixed, the conversion efficiency is maximized at the following values:

 where the cavity input loss rates are related with the coupling rates and the intrinsic loss rates.
-In our electro-optomechanical system, the maximum conversion efficiency $0.962$ is obtained at $\gamma_{o}=82.4$ MHz and $\gamma_{e}=27.3$ MHz.

-Fig.~\ref{FigCE_LN}(a) shows $R(0)$ as a function of the optical and microwave cavity input loss rates.
+In our electro-optomechanical system, the conversion efficiency is maximized as $0.962$ at $\gamma_{o}=82.3$ MHz and $\gamma_{e}=27.3$ MHz, as shown in Fig.~\ref{FigCE_LN}(a).
+It shows $R(0)$ as a function of the optical and microwave cavity input loss rates.
 The other parameters are the same as those described in the Sec.~\ref{SecConv}.
 As previously studied \cite{Andrews2014,Higginbotham2018}, the conversion efficiency maximizes when $G_{o}^{2}/\Gamma_{o}\gamma_{m}$ and $G_{e}^{2}/\Gamma_{e}\gamma_{m}$ are equivalent, whereas it gets smaller when the values are far apart.

-Fig.~\ref{FigCE_LN}(b) shows LN of the CTMG state with respect to the cavity input loss rates at $\omega=0$ when the initial TMSV state satisfies $N_{S}=1$.
-Note that the unit of the cavity input loss rates in Fig.~\ref{FigCE_LN}(a) is GHz but that in Fig.~\ref{FigCE_LN}(b) is MHz.
-Even though we showed that the maximum entanglement surviving capacity is related with the conversion efficiency of the system in Eq.~(\ref{PTzero}), the two plots show that the conversion efficiency is not directly proportional to surviving entanglement of the output state with the noise.
-As previously obtained, the cavity input loss rates for the maximum conversion efficiency are $\gamma_{o}=82.4$ MHz and $\gamma_{e}=27.3$ MHz.
-However, in Fig.~\ref{FigCE_LN}(b), the maximum LN of the CTMG state is obtained at $\gamma_{o}=1.63$ MHz and $\gamma_{e}=1.02$ MHz, and the conversion efficiency with these input loss rates is $0.550$.
+Fig.~\ref{FigCE_LN}(b) shows the LN of the CTMG state with respect to the cavity input loss rates at $\omega=0$ when the input TMSV state satisfies $N_{S}=1$.
+Note that the units of the cavity input loss rates are GHz in Fig.~\ref{FigCE_LN}(a) and MHz in Fig.~\ref{FigCE_LN}(b).
+The maximum LN of the CTMG state is obtained at $\gamma_{o}=1.82$ MHz and $\gamma_{e}=0.818$ MHz while the conversion efficiency with these input loss rates is $0.694$.
+It is different from the optimal condition of the conversion effficiency which is obtained at the cavity input loss rates $\gamma_{o}=82.3$ MHz and $\gamma_{e}=27.3$ MHz.
 These results implicate that the higher conversion efficiency does not guarantee the better survival of entanglement.
+Although we showed that the maximum entanglement surviving capacity is related with the conversion efficiency of the system as shown in Eq.~(\ref{PTzero}), their optimal conditions are differed by the thermal noise induced from the conversion system.
+The thermal noise is inevitable in realistic system at finite temperature.
+Therefore, we can conclude that in order to enhance the entanglement survival, the system should be designed not for maximizing the conversion efficiency, but for maximizing the entanglement surviving capacity with the consideration of the system temperature.